robole/title-sequences/readme.md

 1. Voodoo Voodoo by Etienne Daho.
 1. Killer Shangri-Lah by Pshycotic Beats.

 The audio is the property of the copyright holders.
 Samples are used here as a commentary of how well-chosen the songs are for the title sequence.
-It is deemed to be fair usage.No copyright infringement is intended.
+It is deemed to be fair usage.
+No copyright infringement is intended.

 ### The Marvelous Mrs Maisel